I decided to pair my two walks near the Norfolk Broads over two days, and stay overnight in Horning.

 I never crossed paths with Bishop Peter, but I do have memories of his immediate predecessor, Maurice Wood.
 He was Bishop of Norwich from 1971 to 1985, and is the bishop who is delightfully showing off his palace to members of the Mothers’ Union in A Passion For Churches.
 He spent at least his early retirement in Reading, where I was born, and my mother and I would sometimes bump into him in Waitrose.

 He was an conservative evangelical, but in that old-fashioned Anglican way, which is almost entirely lost now.
-A priest friend of mine who, before ordination, was a churchwarden in King’s Lynn, told me that he wouldn’t wear a mitre, but, as a compromise in high church parishes, would permit one to be carried on a cushion in front of him in procession.
+A priest friend of mine who, before ordination, was a deputy churchwarden in King’s Lynn, told me that he wouldn’t wear a mitre, but, as a compromise in high church parishes, would permit one to be carried on a cushion in front of him in procession.

 On one occasion in Tilehurst Waitrose, when I was aged seven or eight, I was wearing my Norwich City shirt.
 (I realise this is at least the second story which has begun thus.)
 Entirely fulfilling his evangelical credentials, he reached into his pocket and handed me a book of tracts he had written, adding to the front age with his pen, ‘Up the Canaries!’

-The current priest serving this fice or six parish benefice is relatively new, and there is a notice in the porch Horning declaring that he is saying Morning Prayer in each church over the course of every week.
+The current priest serving this five (or six?) parish benefice is relatively new, and there is a notice in the porch declaring that he is saying Morning Prayer in each church over the course of every week.
 Part of me wants to commend him for such an excellent initiative, except that it seems to me such a perfectly obvious thing for a country parson to do that the other part of me is flabbergasted that I haven’t seen this anywhere else on my travels.
 It means that the priest has a discipline of visiting each of his parishes at least once a week, and that every church is prayed in regularly.
 Perhaps I am being naïve, or ignorant.
 I do hope people join him, especially here, where Benedict and his rule are such an important part of the parish’s history and culture.

 I pootled off in the car towards Walk 27’s starting-point, but you’ll have to wait until tomorrow to hear about that.